amkherad/ShellScript/README.md

 echo ("Hello World");
 ```

-Most of the time echo is an syntax-to-syntax transpilation, but it can generate different syntaxes on different target platforms, look at this code:
+Most of the times echo is a syntax-to-syntax transpilation, but it can generate different syntaxes on different target platforms, look at this code:
 ```csharp
 int myFunction (int param1) {
     echo ("Hello World");
     return 10;
 }
 ```
-This code will transpile to the following in unix bash:
+This code will transpile to the following script in unix bash:
 ```bash
 function myFunction () {
     echo "Hello World" > /dev/tty